 Probating an estate in Alberta refers to the process of distributing the assets of the deceased among beneficiaries and creditors appropriately.
 Even if there is a valid will that explains the wishes of the deceased person, the role of the executor of the estate can become extremely challenging and complex.
+Beneficiaries always want to receive their gift under the estate as soon as possible.
 Representatives of estates often look to the assistance of probate or estate lawyers to deal with common obstacles.
 It is the Alberta Surrogate Court that deals with Probate.
 The estate litigation lawyers at Kahane Law Office help executors or beneficiaries when facing estate challenges in Alberta while our probate lawyers help with the probate process.

 One of the most frequent mistakes made by people who do their own will is that they did not execute them properly.
 A will that is not executed properly may not be accepted as a will at all by the courts.
 In this case the executor will face the challenge of dealing with an estate that is intestate.
 Other times, even if the will was executed correctly, the affidavit proving it was done so is missing.
 This adds an extra challenge when the executor is probating the estate.

 The Testator Lacked Capacity